hummy123/GiftList/screencast order.md

 # Screencast Order

 This .md file exists as a plan about the order to test functionality for the screencast.

-I apologise for not having a webcam or microphone to speak with.

-I intend highlight the specific functionality being tested in the screencast, and then to switch to the browser tab to test it.

-Apologies if the screencast is hard to follow without a microphone, but I'll try my best.
+The tasks are taken from https://github.coventry.ac.uk/agile/projects/blob/master/10%20Gift%20List.md .

 ---